SoulardThibaut/TemporalConstraints/README.md

   * test.gt

 # Runable experiment
-To run the experiment described in the paper
+To run the experiment described in the paper, the following packages are required :
+* Pandas
+* Sklearn
+* Numpy

+The experiment is launched by the following script, where Q6256 can be replaced by another class (i.e. Q82955, Q215380) :

 `python3 0.3.RunStepTuning.py -type Q6256`